HVAC Profit Margins: What Good Looks Like in 2026

 It's the first question I hear from HVAC owners — and the hardest to answer, because it depends on your mix.
 An HVAC contractor running 80% service calls and 20% installs has a completely different margin profile than one running 60% commercial projects and 40% maintenance contracts.

-After working with hundreds of contractor teams across the trades — in private equity evaluating acquisitions, at BuildOps building financial products, and now running financial reviews at Level — I've seen the full range.
+After working with hundreds of contractor teams across the trades — in private equity evaluating acquisitions, building financial products for commercial contractors, and now running financial reviews at Level — I've seen the full range.
 Here's what the data shows, specifically for HVAC.

 Margin Benchmarks by Service Type